 The best time to see the Reindeer is in the winter time.
 That is because this is the time when the herds head down to lowland in search of food.
 In summer they tend to stay far in the highlands, away from human contact.
-This is when the calves are young and dependent on the mother and therefore need a secluded environment.
+This is when the calves are young and dependent on the mother and therefore need an isolated environment.
 This is also the time when food is sufficient, even in the highlands.
 For this reason, it is harder to find reindeer in summer.

 For those interested in wildlife East Iceland is a great place.
 Besides the reindeer, the Arctic Fox can also be found here, as well as many species of birds.

-If you are hoping to find Reindeer while visiting East Iceland you can also join our Wild Reindeer Experience tour.
+If you are hoping to find Reindeer while visiting East Iceland, you can also join our Wild Reindeer Experience tour.
 On this tour, we take you searching for the deer in places where they are most likely to be found.

 In this blog, we use information from the web of the East Iceland Nature Research Center for reference.